AfifRifaie95/AfifRifaie95/README.md

 __________________________________________________________________________________

-⭐Afif works as a Data Analyst intern.
-5 years experience as Business Development in Nu Skin, who help teams to analyze the market trend of Malaysia.
+⭐ Experienced as a Data Ops.
+5 years experience as Business Development (Account), who help teams to analyze the market trend of Malaysia.
 Afif watches anime, love reading kindle, obsessed about nature and a train lover.

 🌍  I'm based in Kajang, Selangor
 ✉️  You can contact me at afifrifaie1995@gmail.com / afifrifaie95@github.com / 6012-9149414